peng-lab/BaSiCPy/README.md

-# PyBaSiC
+# BaSiCPy

-PyBasic is a python package for background and shading correction of optical microscopy images.
+BasicPy is a python package for background and shading correction of optical microscopy images.
 It is developed based on the Matlab version of [BaSiC](https://github.com/marrlab/BaSiC) tool.

 Reference: A BaSiC Tool for Background and Shading Correction of Optical Microscopy Images